 | 7:45 am | C/out of accommodation and transferred via shuttle to winery |

-| 8:00 am | Farewell Breakfast at Balnaves of Coonawarra Conclude your visit with a traditional sparkling red breakfast at Balnaves.
-Enjoy locally roasted coffee, hearty fare, and one last taste of Coonawarra hospitality before departure. |
+| 8:00 am | Farewell Breakfast at Balnaves of Coonawarra Conclude your visit with a traditional sparkling red breakfast at Balnaves of Coonawarra, one of the region’s leading family estates and custodians of premium terra rossa vineyards.
+Enjoy locally roasted coffee and scrumptious breakfast alongside Balnaves’ signature Sparkling Cabernet — a distinctive wine made by only a very small group of producers nationwide — offering a fitting final expression of Coonawarra’s innovation, heritage and warm hospitality before departure. |

-Transfer to Mt Gambier airport for 1015 departure to ADL.
+| 9:00 am | Depart Coonawarra – Transfer via bus to Mt Gambier airport for 1015 departure to ADL.
+Arrive in ADL -approx 1125 |

 *As April falls during peak vintage in Coonawarra, combined with the irregularity of passenger transport options to the region, please note that elements of the itinerary may be subject to change as we refine logistics and confirm availability with producers.